MicrosoftDocs/dynamics365smb-docs/business-central/admin-manage-documents.md

 ---
-title: Manage Storage by Deleting Documents or Compressing Data
+title: Manage storage by deleting documents or compressing data
 description: Learn how to deal with accumulating historic documents (and reduce the amount of data stored in a database) by deleting or compressing them.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.form: 107, 9035, 9040
-ms.date: 09/14/2022
+ms.date: 04/16/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# Manage Storage by Deleting Documents or Compressing Data
+# Manage storage by deleting documents or compressing data

 A central role, such as the application administrator, must regularly deal with accumulating historic documents by deleting or compressing them.